 You have to admit that is definitely a very unique Indian curry recipe, right?
 This watermelon curry is a healthy curry recipe because it doesn’t use heavy creams.

 There are so many Rajasthan tourism deals being offered on the web, so, I definitely want to go back to India and explore it.
+In the meantime, I will just keep reading about them and learning their culture.

 How To Make Watermelon Curry (Uses traditional Indian Spices)